helloworldless/graphql-resources/README.md

 # GraphQL Resources

-_A collection of GraphQL resources such as tools, libraries, blogs, and code examples_
+_A collection of resources such as tools, libraries, blogs, and code examples_

 ## Official
 - [GraphQL Spec](https://spec.graphql.org/)